jericson/jericson.github.io/_posts/2020-06-22-welcoming.md

 initiatives that I played a meaningful role in with a dagger (†) so that it's clear my criticism includes my own actions.

-But these initiatives suffer from the pink motorcycle problem.
+These initiatives suffer from the pink motorcycle problem.
 Imagine you are Harley Davidson and you notice your customers are [81% male](https://www.womenridersnow.com/pages/motorcycle_owner_survey_show_women_riders_increase.aspx).
 That's a problem because it cuts your addressable market almost by half.
 When